mooch443/trex/docs/install.rst

 	mkdir build
 	cd build

 Now we have to generate the project files for the given platform and compiler.
 The following CMake command varies slightly depending on the operating system.
-Within the environment, go to the ``FishTracker/Application/build`` repository (created previously) and execute:
+Within the environment, go to the ``FishTracker/Application/build`` repository (created previously) and execute either the prepared compile scripts for your platform (on a Unix system ``../trex_build_unix.sh``, or on Windows ``../trex_build_windows.bat``) or execute cmake yourself with custom settings:

 * **Windows**::